gsw85/gsw85/README.md

 ## A Little About Me

 I’ve had an exciting journey in the tech world, contributing to the growth of AI and ecosystem building.
-In my early days, I contributed to the development of transportation materials, focusing on Warm Mix Asphalt (WMA), Rubber Asphalt, Nanotechnology in Asphalt, and Asphalt Pavement lifecycle prediction.
+In my early days, I worked on the development of [transportation materials](https://scholar.google.com/citations?user=AMAazscAAAAJ&hl=en).

 ## What I’m Into

 - Artificial Intelligence 🤖
 - Open-Source Projects 🌐
-- Real Estate Development 🏘️
 - Technology Innovation 💡
-- Civil Engineering 🏗️

 ## Diving Into